 Research indicates that customers share their good experiences with two or three people.
 And they will tell ten to twelve others if they receive poor service.

 In the present market trend, word of mouth and online recommendations play a big role in the success of a business.
 Hence, all companies endure attaining consistently high service levels.
-Some also enhance customer service by outsourcing help desk services.
+Some also enhance customer service by outsourcing IT help desk services.

 Keeping this concern in mind, we have compiled 8 practical tips on how to turn customer complaints into sales.
 Let’s get into it.

-8 Tips to Turn Customer Complaints into a Lead
+8 Tips to Turn Customer Complaints Into a Lead

 Customer complaints are a common concern irrespective of the size and nature of the business.
 You will receive customer complaints even after carefully managing the business processes.
 So, you should effectively deal with it.